 The suffic “-ology” is a suffix that means “field of study.”
 Sometimes, you can guess what “-ology” words mean.
 Zoology is the study of animals.
 Symbology is the study (or use) of symbols.
 Scatology is the study of fecal matter.
 (Someone’s got to study it.)

-This channel is all about psychology.
-Can you guess what psychologists study?
+Practical Pie is all about psychology.
+Can you guess the origin of the word psychology?

 If you guessed “the human mind,” you’re right!
 If you guessed “The Psyche,” you’re right!